 1978 saw the release of his autobiography More or Less, selling 100,000 copies almost immediately upon release.
 It received widespread critical and public praise and showed that his appeal had not diminished after 4 decades in the business despite how times had changed.

-Sadly Kenny’s health started to deteriorate shortly afterward and although he continued to work and appear in public for as long as he could, he had all but retired from professional life by 1981, passing away of a rare form of Parkinson’s only a year later at his home in Fulham on 12th July 1982 at the age of 67.
+Sadly Kenny’s health started to deteriorate shortly afterward and although he continued to work and appear in public for as long as he could, he had all but retired from professional life by 1981, passing away of a rare form of Parkinson’s (Multiple Atrophy Syndrome) only a year later on 12th July 1982 at the age of 67.
 His wife Angela Douglas was by his side having nursed him in his final years.
 Kenny’s memorial was held at St Martin-in-the-Fields on 20 September 1982, which also marked his birthday.
-The service was packed with family and friends alike, including: Lauren Bacall, Dame Anna Neagle and Lady Bader, wife of Sir Douglas Bader who had passed away the same year.
+The service was packed with family and friends alike, including: Lauren Bacall, Dame Anne Neagle and Lady Bader, wife of Sir Douglas Bader who had passed away the same year.
 A plaque was erected at St. Paul’s Church Covent Garden, known more commonly as the Actor’s Church.

 Kenneth More was married on three occasions during his lifetime and fathering two children: